groupby/elements-view/packages/web-components/@sfx/search-box/README.md

 #### `sfx::search_request`

-Dispatched when a user clicks on the search button nd hits `enter` within the search box.
+Dispatched when a user clicks on the search button and hits `enter` within the search box.
 This event sends the search term value entered into the search box.

 #### `sfx::search_box_cleared`

-Dispatched when the value within the search box area is cleared.
-Occurs when a user clicks on the clear button, or when the final letter is removed from the search term.
+Dispatched when the value within the search box area is cleared when a user clicks on the clear button.

 ## Customizations